Sanjit1806/RAG_CohereLLM-ChatBot/README.md

 # RAG_CohereLLM

-# PDF-based Question Answering System using Cohere

-PDF-based Question Answering System using Cohere.
+PDF-based Question Answering RAG System using Cohere.
 This project uses **Cohere's language model** to extract, embed, and search through text from PDF files.
 It enables users to ask questions based on the content of the PDF and receive answers using embeddings and search indexing techniques.

 ## Project Structure